Police investigating armed robbery at Dollar General on south side

 “The information we have is one person dressed in dark clothing that went into the store and did an armed robbery,” he said.

-Bandi said it's believed the suspect showed a gun and left with an undetermined amount of cash.
-No injuries were reported, and police do not have anybody in custody at this time.
+Bandi said it’s believed the suspect showed a gun and left with an undetermined amount of cash.
+No injuries were reported and police did not have anybody in custody as of Sunday afternoon.

-The robbery remains an active investigation.
-Persons with information are asked to call CrimeStoppers at 656-7333 or the Kenosha Police Detective Bureau at 605-5203.
+The robbery remained an active investigation as of Sunday morning.
+Persons with information are asked to call CrimeStoppers at 262-656-7333 or the Kenosha Police Detective Bureau at 262-605-5203.

 Fave 5: Reporter Dan Truttschel shares his favorite stories of 2020